-Board Director / President - Dawn Moncrief has been a social justice advocate since the early 1990s.
-She has two M.A. degrees from The George Washington University: one in International Relations, the other in Women's Studies, both focusing on economic development.
+Board Director / President - Dawn Moncrief has been a social justice advocate working since the early 1990s.
+She has two master's degrees from George Washington University: one in International Relations, the other in Women's Studies, both focusing on economic development.
 Her work highlights the ways in which high levels of meat consumption in the U.S. and globally exacerbate global hunger, especially for women and children.
-She also draws attention to the negative consequences of animal agriculture on climate change, including the harm caused by local, small-scale, and grazing operations. (extended bio)
+She also draws attention to the negative consequences of animal agriculture on climate change and the deceptiveness of "humane" marketing.
+Email - firstname.lastname@example.org (extended bio)

 D. Maurice Herring

-Board Director / Treasurer – D. Maurice Herring's formal education on health and wellness includes a B.S. in pre-med Biology and Chemistry from Seton Hall University and an M.S. in Community Nutrition and Food Science from Cornell University.
-He has actively promoted healthy people and a healthier planet through his work as a full-time nutritionist.
-He has been involved with the Vegetarian Society of DC as a Board Director from 2005-2010, the editor of VSDC News, and the director and instructor of the 2007 Eat Smart Program.
+Board Director - D. Maurice Herring's formal education on health and wellness includes a B.S. in pre-med Biology and Chemistry from Seton Hall University and an M.S. in Community Nutrition and Food Science from Cornell University.
+He has actively promoted healthy people and a healthy planet through his work as a full-time nutritionist.
+He has also been involved with the Vegetarian Society of DC as a Board Director from 2005-2010, the editor of VSDC News, and the director and instructor of the 2007 Eat Smart Program.

-Board Director / Researcher – Dr. Tushar Mehta is an M.D. who practices family, emergency, and addiction medicine in Toronto, Canada.
+Board Director - Dr. Tushar Mehta is an M.D. who practices family, emergency, and addiction medicine in Toronto, Canada.
 He does volunteer medical work in India and Haiti.
-Dr. Mehta has volunteered with several social justice organizations, including Project CANOE (an organization supporting at-risk youth), and the Sea Shepherd Conservation society, with whom he served on a three-month anti-whaling expedition in Antarctica.
+Dr. Mehta has volunteered with several environmental, animal, and social justice organizations, including Project CANOE (an organization supporting at-risk youth), and the Sea Shepherd Conservation society, with whom he served on a three-month anti-whaling expedition in Antarctica.
 Dr. Mehta's research interests include the medical and nutritional benefits of a plant-based diet, and the impacts of animal agriculture on the environment and global food security.

-Writer / Researcher / Outreach Specialist - Ashley Capps holds an M.F.A. in Creative Writing from the University of Iowa Writers’ Workshop.
+Writer, Researcher, and Outreach Specialist - Ashley Capps holds an M.F.A. in Creative Writing from the University of Iowa Writers’ Workshop.
 The recipient of a 2011 National Endowment for the Arts Fellowship, she works as a writer, editor, and researcher specializing in farmed animal welfare and vegan advocacy.
 In addition to leading AWFW's Humane Facts initiatives, Ashley is the founder of the education and advocacy campaigns Milk Hurts and Mothers Against Dairy.
-Ashley uses her vegan cheesemaking skills to promote the great taste of and social benefits of plant-based food choices, especially the joys and benefits of nut-based milks, sauces, and cheese.
+Ashley uses her vegan cheesemaking skills to promote the great taste of and social benefits of plant-based food choices.

-Organizational Partner – MaituFoods – JoVonna Johnson-Cooke is owner and co-founder of MaituFoods, a plant-based meal delivery service and nutrition education hub.
-She holds a B.A. in Psychology and works to develop culturally appropriate and accessible educational materials that highlight the benefits of healthy nutrition through a plant-based diet.
+MaituFoods / Organizational Partner - JoVonna Johnson-Cooke is owner and co-founder of MaituFoods, a vegan meal delivery service and nutrition education hub.
+She holds a B.A. in Psychology.
+She works to develop culturally appropriate and accessible educational materials that highlight the benefit of healthy nutrition through a vegan diet.
 The MaituFoods' Mother's Meal Program provides women, especially those with modest means, with the knowledge and guidance to achieve a healthy pregnancy and optimal postpartum recovery.
 The mission of MaituFoods is to honor the art of food rituals and to serve humanity in a way that promotes the least harm and the most good for people, animals, and the environment.
 As co-founder of Grow Where You Are, she works with a dynamic team of people committed to local food sovereignty by assisting individuals and communities in creating sustainable plant-based local food systems.

-Organizational Partner – International Fund for Africa – Seble Nebiyeloul holds a B.A. in Allied Health and an M.A. in Healthcare Administration.
+International Fund for Africa / Organizational Partner - Seble Nebiyeloul holds a Bachelor of Arts degree in Allied Health and a Master of Science degree in Healthcare Administration.
 With Anteneh Roba, she co-founded the International Fund for Africa, a nonprofit devoted to helping both human and nonhuman animals in Africa.
 Through her work with IFA, Seble strives to develop equitable, effective health-care programs for medically underserved populations in Ethiopia.
 She also promotes a plant-based diet, noting: "Possessing a natural fondness for nonhuman animals and understanding that they suffer, too, and that the mistreatment of nonhuman animals is linked to human suffering, I have been a vegan for [many] years."

 12-29-13: May our dear friend rest in peace.
 We miss you and your extraordinary contributions.